 Starting from the functionality developed in Tutorial 2, this tutorial adds two new parts:

-- Additional VBA to dynamically compute all the MACD values depending on the input parameters (the 'basic' MACD is set up as 12-26-9).
+- Additional VBA to dynamically compute all the MACD values depending on the input parameters (the 'regular' MACD is set up as 12-26-9).

 - A new graph, which is located at the bottom to display MACD values: